nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 #### type (mandatory)

-Defines the service type.
+This identifies the service type, which allows SmartGit to integrate via API with the correct protocol.
 Available options:
 - `github`
 - `openai`
 - `anthropic`